OCA/pos/pos_quick_logout/README.rst

 Implemented Features
 --------------------

-* By default, the header is unchanged
+* By default, the header is unchanged.

 .. image:: /pos_quick_logout/static/description/cashier_user_identical.png

-* If the cashier changed, and is not the user logged in Odoo, the extra button appears
+* If the cashier changed, and is not the user logged in Odoo, the extra button appears.

 .. image:: /pos_quick_logout/static/description/cashier_user_different.png